 This continuous transformation process is now an essential characteristic of my oeuvre.
 My artistic approach is well summarized in the title ‘transformation studio niko hendrickx’: a refuge where uninhibited creativity guides me in method and style, in subject and technique, resulting in a wide and diverse range of works.

-I therefore like the term ‘creative dynamism’ for my work, which contains seven areas:
+I therefore like the term ‘creative dynamism’ for my work, which contains seven subject areas:

 - ‘Virtual transformation’: 3D animations of transforming objects and scenes which are only possible in a virtual context.